 Figure 53- Initial Backend npm start logic

 This worked on my local machine.
-However it did not when I deployed to my Azure host.
-Rather then debug this, I thought it would be easier to implement a separate Node.js server as a backend and access as an HTTP call in the React Application.
+However, it did not when I deployed to my Azure host.
+Rather than debug this, I thought it would be easier to implement a separate Node.js server as a backend and access as an HTTP call in the React Application.
 Therefore, this was scrapped.

 Hosting in Azure Static Web App